Absoluteness via Resurrection: Introduction

-\item We show that the consistency strength of the axioms $\RA_\alpha(\Gamma)$ is below that of a Mahlo cardinal for all relevant $\Gamma$ except for $\Gamma=\SSP$, in which case our upper bound is below a stationary limit of supercompact cardinals.
+This is a generic absoluteness result for $T=\MK+\RA_\omega(\Gamma)$ and $\Theta$ the first-order theory of $H_{\gamma_\Gamma^+}$ with parameters.
+We also prove that the consistency strength of the axioms $\RA_\alpha(\Gamma)$ is below that of a Mahlo cardinal for all relevant $\Gamma$ and for all $\alpha$ except for $\Gamma=\SSP$, in which case our upper bound is below a Mahlo cardinal which is a limit of supercompact cardinals.